P1Analytics/DataMining-Football-Match-Prediction/README.md

 ## Synopsis

-This project is targetting on how to predict European league football match results based on the history data of teams,matches,bet-odds by using machine learning algorithms
+This project is targeting on how to predict European league football match results based on the history data of teams,matches,bet-odds by using machine learning algorithms

+## Motivation

+**Impliments the theory learned from data mining lecture**

+**Kidding me,that's it?**

+**Yes,WE WILL BE RICH!!
+It is ALL ABOUT MONEY and football(like I really care)**

 ## Code
 ### src
 #### application
 >Code for crawling the data , pre-process and algorithms

     Crawl:
-        First the most important part for this project is :
-        Code for crawling the website information,Collect data for teams, players,leageues,matches and bet-odds enetscores
+        One of the most important part for this project is collecting data from different websites and formalize Code for crawling the website information,Collect data for teams, players,leageues,matches and bet-odds enetscores
                 crawling from http://football-data.mx-api.enetscores.com